E2nuu/itunu-automation-portfolio/microservices/html-to-pdf/README.md

 # HTML → PDF Microservice (Self-Hosted)

-A **self-hosted HTML to PDF conversion service** built for automation workflows.
+A **self-hosted HTML to PDF conversion microservice** built for automation workflows, backend systems, and internal tools.

-This service lets you send raw HTML to a secure HTTP endpoint and receive a **generated PDF file** in response.
-It is designed to be reliable, fast, and easy to integrate with tools like **n8n**, backend services, and internal automation pipelines.
+This service allows you to send raw HTML to a secure HTTP endpoint and receive a **generated PDF file** in response.
+It is designed to be reliable, predictable, and easy to integrate with tools like **n8n**, backend services, and internal automation pipelines.

-The service runs entirely on your own server and is protected using an API key.
+The service runs entirely on your own infrastructure and is protected using an API key.

 ---